stobitejnr/Tempo/README.md

 ## Usage

-1. Upon starting the application, you'll be presented with a menu:
+1. Upon starting the application, you'll be presented with the screen:

    ![Start up](startup.png)

-   Press any button to continue.
+   Press any key to continue.

-2. Then you will see this menu:
+2. Then you will see the main menu:

    ![Main Menu](menu.png)